MA in Art History Admission Process

 How to Apply to the MA Art History program

 The Master of Arts in Art History program accepts applications for fall admissions only.
 Apply to USF and submit your application fee by January 15th.
 Submit supportive application materials to the school beginning September 30th to January 15th.
-All official transcripts must be postmarked by January 15th and sent directly to the School of Art & Art History.
+All official transcripts must be postmarked by January 15th and sent to the Office of Graduate Admissions.

 Complete the online application and pay the application fee by January 15.
 Have official transcripts from all institutions you have received a degree (AA, BA, etc.) sent directly to the Office of Graduate Admissions.
 Exception: Official transcripts are not required from former or current USF degree-seeking students.